Inau: Uses

 With the exception of funerals, for which they were never made, inau were an important part of rituals involving kamuy.
 Because only men were permitted to participate in religious rituals besides the bear ceremony, only men could make inau.
 Before building a house, four inau and one chiahorokakepe were placed where the hearth was to be built.
-Every Ainu house had inau on the hearth in honor of Kamuy Fuchi (known in Sakhalin Ainu as Unci Kamuy), and during Ainu house-warming ceremonies, three to four additional chiahorokakepe were typically placed on the hearth.
-Inau were also made to requests assistance from progressively more powerful kamuy during exorcism rituals and difficult childbirth.
+Every Ainu house had inau on the hearth in honor of Kamuy Fuchi (known in Sakhalin Ainu as Unci Kamuy), and during Ainu housewarming ceremonies, three to four additional chiahorokakepe were typically placed on the hearth.
+Inau were also made to requests assistance from progressively more powerful kamuy during exorcism rituals and difficult childbirths.

 In addition to personal use, inau were also used in larger ceremonies.
 Ainu bear ceremonies featured a large number of inau, of all different kinds.
 Certain elders, known as ekashi, would also use inau in ceremonies to control the weather.
-Finally, inau were used by hunters both before and during a hunt to bring good luck.
+Inau were also used by hunters both before and during a hunt to bring good luck.

 Inau made for curing diseases were dismantled immediately after their purpose was served.
 Keeping them for any longer than was absolutely necessary was considered extremely dangerous, and it was thought they could cause a great deal of harm to the person who made them.
 Conversely, inau made to more benevolent kamuy were not so quickly destroyed.